brettchalupa/brettchalupa/README.md

 - 😄 Pronouns: they/them
 - 🔭 I’m currently working coding screencasts
-- 🌱 I’m currently learning game development using Haxe
+- 🌱 I’m currently learning TypeScript
-- 📫 How to reach me: [Twitter](https://twitter.com/brettchalupa)
 - ⚡ Fun fact: I won a chili cooking contest when I was 17, but you had to be 18 or older, so I used my older brother's name

 [Learn more on my website!](https://www.brettchalupa.com)